-- The uncertain legal landscape and economic climate that creates additional pressures on demand for the Company's products, on pricing, claims frequencies and settlements and cash flow - Regulatory changes that may impact on sales, internal expenses, claims frequencies and claims costs - Failure to achieve planned income and consequent shortfall of revenue against expenses - Failure to attract or retain high quality staff on which the Company's high service proposition is founded
+- The uncertain legal landscape and economic climate that creates additional pressures on demand for the Company's products, on pricing, claims frequencies and settlements and cash flow - Regulatory changes that may impact on sales, internal expenses, claims frequencies and claims costs.
+Additional controls over sales methods have been introduced to ensure that customers receive value from all products and services and that such customers are fully informed at the point of sale. - Failure to achieve planned income and consequent shortfall of revenue against expenses - Failure to attract or retain high quality staff on which the Company's high service proposition is founded Key performance indicators